 Rapid changes in temperature can trigger your asthma, such as moving from an air-conditioned aeroplane to a tropical climate.
 Always wear appropriate clothing in cold weather, rugging up with warm jackets, gloves and a scarf to cover your nose to warm the cold air you will be breathing in.

 Also keep in mind that asthma attacks often occur after a thunderstorm, when significant changes in humidity and temperature and the rain can cause grass pollen grains to rupture and release minute particles into the air that can be breathed in.

-How can I stay healthy on my holiday?
+How can I avoid asthma problems on holiday?

 Because viral infections, such as colds and influenza, are among the most common triggers of asthma attacks, you should try to avoid picking these up when travelling.
 Make sure you have a ‘flu shot every year if you have severe asthma.
 Your doctor will be able to advise you whether you should have one.